-When raising your own chickens, you know exactly what they are fed.
+When raising your own spring chicks on the farm, you know exactly what they are fed.
 If you prefer organic, you can buy organic feed.
 I personally don’t buy organic.
 Instead, I use a commercial meat producer for the first 4-6 weeks, then I switch to a ground corn mixture we produce on the farm.
 Another thing I feed them is extra raw milk straight from our cow.
-You can read more about raising a milk cow here.
+You can read more about keeping a milk cow here.
 We can’t begin to drink all the milk our dairy cow produces so we give it to our meat chicks.
 They love it.
 It is a great source of protein for the chicks.

 4. Food Security

 If the food supply chain breaks down and the grocery shelves are empty, having a homegrown source of food is like food insurance.
 Once you learn how to raise, butcher, and prepare chickens, you have food freedom.
 You do not need to depend on grocery stores to provide your meat.
 Meat recall- not a problem for you.
 You know the source of your meat.